Sidney Lanier Jr. High Memories: Mary Eva Harper, Macon GA, 1959

 Every fall they filed into her room, sullen, unwilling.
 They mumbled, stared at the floor, shuffled their feet, hid their cigarettes.
-For an entire year–an eternity for a fourteen-year-old–they would be her close companions: pimply-faced rednecks, spoiled brats, jocks, geeks, boys with their sleeves rolled up to their armpits, reeking of cigarettes and dust from the rocky playing fields at Lanier Jr. High, Macon, GA, where she tried to distract them from bouncing balls and girls with the phylogenetic scale.
-She had no Smart Board or Power Point.
-No dry-eraser board for all the colors of the rainbow.
+For an entire year–an eternity for a fourteen-year-old–they would be her close companions: pimply-faced, rednecks, farm boys, rich brats, jocks, geeks, boys with their sleeves rolled up to their armpits, reeking of cigarettes and covered with dust from the rocky playing fields at Lanier Jr. High, Macon, GA, where she tried to distract them from bouncing balls and girls with the phylogenetic scale.
+She had no Smart Board.
+No Power Point.
+No computer.
 She certainly did not have a decent salary.
-I can imagine the uncharitable thoughts that probably went through her mind as she got her first glimpse of the new crop, dragging in, one after the other, bored, and boring.
+I can imagine the uncharitable thoughts that probably went through her mind as she got her first glimpse of the new pimply-faced crop, dragging in, one after the other, bored, and boring.

 Fun?
 Try an Encyclopedia Britannica filmed account of the Venus fly trap in action.
-Many of us sat and watched that helpless fly thinking: that’s what she’s going to do to me if I don’t get the science project in on time!
+We watched that helpless fly thinking: that’s what she’s going to do to me if I don’t get the science project in on time!
 Those Venusian spikes closing painfully slow onto the glue-trapped fly.
-Media in the schools were more incentive- oriented in those days.
+In those days media in the schools were more incentive-driven.

-With her posse of Marvin Davis, Guyton Carr, and Ouida Poe in the school named after Georgia’s first poet laureate, she served in the trenches with a grace and dignity I have often recalled myself in situations where I’ve wondered how to tolerate such and such a person or how to endure this or that blizzard of paperwork.
+With her posse of Marvin Davis, Guyton Carr, and Ouida Poe in the school named after Georgia’s first poet laureate, she served in the trenches with grace and dignity.
+I often recalled her in situations where I, as a teacher, had to tolerate soul-killing disrespect or endure a blizzard of useless paperwork.
 Mary Eva Harper was a touchstone in my life.
-I am a retired teacher myself, Latin, German and English, and I praise God He put her there and even though I never had a chance to thank her properly, I hope she recognizes, even as I write this, how much my life, how much many lives were shaped by her wise and witty touch.
+I praise G-d He put her there and even though I never had a chance to thank her properly, I hope she recognizes, even as I write this, how much my life, how many lives were shaped by her wise and witty touch.

 1. Jimmy, since she went to Stratford the same year I did, I was lucky enough to have her for 3 classes there: Chem., Organic Chem., and Physics.
 Thanks for commenting.